8bitmp3/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine.md

 ## Introduction

-This tutorial provides an overview of the Anthos product suite and its major components, such as Anthos Service Mesh, Google Kubernetes Engine (GKE), and Istio for container, cluster, and service monitoring and management with Google Cloud.
+This tutorial is designed to give you a broad overview of the Anthos product suite and its major components, such as Anthos Service Mesh, Google Kubernetes Engine (GKE), and Istio for container, cluster, and service monitoring and management with Google Cloud.
 You will also be learning how to perform a clean installation of an Anthos Service Mesh on a Google Cloud GKE cluster in your project.

 Google Cloud's **[Anthos Service Mesh](https://cloud.google.com/service-mesh/docs/overview)** provides operational control and insights over a service mesh—a network of microservices that make up the applications and the interactions between them.
 It enables users to get a uniform observability into the workloads, so that they can make informed decisions on routing traffic, security and encryption policy enforcement, and other rule configurations.